Finding a Top Financial Advisor Firm in Topeka, Kansas

 Carlson provides a fairly typical suite of financial advisory services.
 Its financial planning offerings are the cornerstone of the firm's advisory business, as every client-advisor relationship begins with an evaluation of the client's currrent and desired financial states.
 Other financial planning services include investment planning, income planning, insurance needs, income tax planning and inheritance planning.

 Carlson Financial tailors its investment strategy to the individual needs of each of its clients.
 This process involves sitting down with the client on a face-to-face basis and developing an investor profile centered around important factors, such as risk tolerance, time horizon, income needs and financial objectives.
 Advisors develop a specific financial plan with each client that helps further inform what investments and asset allocations would be best for them.

 Since investment strategies are created for each client, Carlson and its advisors don't stick to any one particular group of ideas or set of investments.
-The firm may utilize equities, bonds, mutual funds, alternative investments and any other securities that naturally fit in a client's profile.
+The firm mainly uses a combination of equities and exchange-traded funds when building client portfolios.
 Advisors invest on both a long- and short-term basis, with a significant emphasis on effective asset allocation determination.

 Cornerstone Advisors is a smaller firm that provides investment management services, as well as financial planning and financial consulting.
 Most of the firm's individual clients do not have a high net worth.
 The firm also works with charitable organizations, corporations and other business entities.
 You won't need to meet any sort of minimum balance requirement to work with this firm.

 This firm is fee-based, which means its advisors sell insurance products on a commissions basis.
 This creates a potential conflict of interest, though the firm is bound by its fiduciary duty, legally obligating it to act in clients' best interests.